 There is no doubt that fire ants are bad business.
 Since pest control is part of what we do at Village Green, I’ve heard of numerous ways to control fire ants over the past 30+ years.
 One of my favorites came from a University study that concluded, in an amazingly understated way, that digging up the nest was ineffective because it dispersed the ants.
 My first thought after reading that was who was the poor undergrad who got picked to dig up the fire ant mound to see if that would get rid of them?!?!?!
 I certainly wouldn’t try that at home!

 Now that you know more about fire ants, how do you control them if they end of your lawn or landscape?

 If you want to do it yourself I recommend a combination of quick acting products such as Bifenthrin (Ortho Fire Ant Killer is a brand name) and a long lasting bait such as Amdro.At Village Green we use a product called Fiprinil for our customers, which isn’t available without a license.
 It is a great product and effective product because It creates a season long barrier in the soil that fire ants can’t survive in.

-You can learn more about secrets to a healthy lawn on our resource center (my three part series if available for download.)
-If you need additional help with your lawn and landscape give us call at 972.495.6990 or email me at email@example.com.
+As always, if you have a question regarding your lawn and landscape give us call at 972.495.6990 or email me at email@example.com.
 I love to answer your questions and often turn them into Quick Tips to help teach our customers how to make sure they have the best lawn and landscape in the neighborhood!